Avi-Sionary/JavaBootcampModule6/README.md

 Consists of different array-related programs.
 Specifically:

+### ArrayFunUserArray

-1. In a Java file called ArrayFunUserArray, the console reads five integers from the user, puts them in an array, and prints the array elements to the screen.
+The console reads five integers from the user, puts them in an array, and prints the array elements to the screen.

+### ArrayFunReverselt

-2. In a Java file called ArrayFunReverselt, the program declares the array [1, 2, 3, 4, 5], creates another array of equal length, and fills that array with values from the original array but in reverse order.
+The program declares the array [1, 2, 3, 4, 5], creates another array of equal length, and fills that array with values from the original array but in reverse order.
 Finally, both arrays are printed to the screen.

+### ArrayFun5Words

-3. In a Java file called ArrayFun5Words, the user gets five words from the user, puts them in an array, and prints the array elements to the screen.
+The user gets five words from the user, puts them in an array, and prints the array elements to the screen.